katvef/katve-blog/content/posts/mind_and_body_disconnected.md

 I see a constantly changing dark mess with a vaguely humanoid shape.
 It hurts to see myself like this, it just makes me want to die.
 I don't see a world where any of this has a good ending, so all I can do is hope.
 All the hopelessness makes me want to kill myself, but I try to persist.
-There is still hope, I know it, I just can't see it.
+There is still hope, I know it, I'm just unable to see it.

 The societal expectations I've strongly tried to follow over the years due to some childhood trauma likely caused by my mother not validating my emotions when I, for example, had a tantrum (I have always